Yangyi1230/HadoopProject/README.md

-# Hadoop Group Project:
+# Hadoop Group Project:Regional Happiness Index Assessment in New York City

-Created by Shiyao Lei, Dayou Du, Hao Chen at New York University
+Created by Dayou Du, Shiyao Lei, Hao Chen at New York University

 ## Introduction